-Subject to the limits permitted by the Investment Restrictions described in Section 4 of the Prospectus, the Investment Manager is authorized to use financial derivative instruments:
+Subject to the limits permitted by the Investment Restrictions described in Section 4 of the Prospectus, the Investment Manager is authorized to use financial derivative instruments (including TRS):

-• for hedging purposes Yes
+- for hedging purposes Yes

-• for EPM Yes
+- for EPM Yes

-• as part of the investment strategy Yes
+- as part of the investment strategy Yes

 The use of financial derivative instruments as part of the investment strategy may result in a higher level of leverage and increase the overall risk exposure of the Sub-Fund and the volatility of its Net Asset Value (please refer to the Risk Factors Annex).
+The Investment Manager may use TRS preferably to other financial derivative instruments when the former offer better opportunities in terms of operational implementation and transaction costs.
+TRS are mainly used for hedging purposes and, when used as part of EPM or investment strategy, the Sub-Fund's exposure to these instruments is minor.